Succeeding in your job interview isn’t easy.

 That’s why it’s critical to start off on the right foot when meeting with a potential employer.
 Everything from the handshake, to what you say and how you say it, can make a difference in how the interviewer perceives you.

-5 Tips to Ace Those First 5 Minutes
+5 Tips to Maximize The First Minutes of Your Job Interview

 It’s hard enough just to get an interview in a competitive job market, but once you get your foot in the door, you can make a great first impression.
 Here are few tips to help you get past the first five minutes successfully: